sajadfallahdoost/eCommerce/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and available under the sjd-developer License.

----

-Feel free to customize this README further based on specific details or preferences you have for your project.
-This should provide a solid foundation for documenting your eCommerce project on GitHub.